horvbalint/robogo/README.md

     name: "List of the users friends",
     hidden: true
   }
+}, {
-}, { selectPopulatedPaths: false }) // We usually need this if using mongoose-autopopulate otherwise fields will always be present when queried regardless of the projection
+  selectPopulatedPaths: false, // We usually need this if using mongoose-autopopulate otherwise fields will always be present when queried regardless of the projection
+  name: 'User',
+  description: 'Holds the registered users',
+  accesslevel: 100,
+})

 UserSchema.plugin(autopopulate) // Not required, but suggested to be used with file handling module.exports = mongoose.model('User', UserSchema) // Export the model so that Robogo can import it later